Hammer-wielding public schoolboy who attacked fellow students as they slept named by judge

 “You knew full well if you hit the boys multiple times with the hammers they would die.
 You are an intelligent boy and I am satisfied you knew the difference between right and wrong.

-“In my view there remains a significant risk that you could behave in this way again.
+“In my view, there remains a significant risk that you could behave in this way again.
 I consider that you pose a high level of danger to the public because of the nature of your offences.”

-The judge lifted the reporting restriction preventing the teenager being identified at the sentencing hearing, but ordered a stay on her ruling after lawyers for Huang, from Malaysia, indicated they wished to appeal.
+The judge lifted the reporting restriction preventing the teenager from being identified at the sentencing hearing, but ordered a stay on her ruling after lawyers for Huang, from Malaysia, indicated they wished to appeal.

-However court officials confirmed on Friday no appeal will be made and the judge has lifted the stay allowing him to be publicly identified for the first time.
+However, court officials confirmed on Friday no appeal will be made and the judge has lifted the stay allowing him to be publicly identified for the first time.

 The two pupils were asleep in cabin-style beds in one of the co-ed school’s boarding houses when the defendant climbed up and attacked them shortly before 1am on 9 June last year.